 However, it is not all bad news: Australian cities (even Sydney) are all still cheaper than London, and Australia’s economy is robust compared to much of Europe.
 For a detailed breakdown of day to day living costs, take a look at the figure-crunching website Numbeo - you can filter by city to get a really good idea of prices.

-Anyone used to banking in the UK is unlikely to be fazed by banking in Australia.
+Anyone used to online banking and sending money overseas is unlikely to be fazed by banking in Australia.
 Some banks even allow you to set up an account before you arrive.
 The biggest institutions are the Commonwealth Bank; Westpac; Australia and New Zealand Banking Group, and National Australia Bank.
 All of these offer branches throughout the country and comprehensive consumer banking.

-Once you have your set up your account in Australia, register with Wise in order to transfer money between your UK and Australian accounts without having to pay hefty bank fees.
+Once you have your set up your account in Australia, register with Wise in order to transfer money between your American and Australian accounts without having to pay hefty bank fees.

 Most long-term expats will move to Australia on a 457 Business Visa, which is for skilled workers who have sponsorship from an Australian employer.
 The other popular option (for those under the age of 31) is the Working Holiday Visa, which allows a visitor to work for six months.
 Mining, engineering, oil and gas, renewable energy, construction, operations and commercial management are all shortage areas which will make getting a 457 visa easier, though the process can still be arduous.

-Cities such as Perth are experiencing a mining boom, attracting huge numbers of qualified Brits.
+Cities such as Perth are experiencing a mining boom, attracting huge numbers of qualified expats.
 Culturally, Australian business culture is very laid-back, and a social environment as well as a work one.
-Workplaces can be surprisingly informal for those coming from a more suit-and-tie British business environment.
+Workplaces can be surprisingly informal for those coming from a more suit-and-tie business environment.

 In the popular cities, the rental market moves swiftly.
-The process is similar to the UK - find a flat or house that you like the look of, view and apply.
+Find a flat or house that you like the look of, view and apply.
 You will need proof of income, and references are very important - ideally one from your previous landlord stating that you paid the rent on time.
 If you don’t have a rental or credit history in Australia, you might be asked to put a deposit down with your application (which will be returned if you are unsuccessful).